TeachBooks/mirror_mude_book/book/multivariate/events.md

 ## Union: OR

-The _union_ of events $A$ and $B$, $P(A \cup B)$, is defined as the probability that either one of the two events happen or both of them.
-In our example, it would represent the probability that at least one of the rivers is flooded (or both!).
+The _union_ of events $A$ and $B$, $P(A \cup B)$, is defined as the probability that either either event occurs, or both.
+In our example, it would represent the probability that either river floods, or both.
 This probability can be computed as

 $$
 P(A \cup B) = P(A) + P(B) - P(A \cap B)